lnmaurer/Interference-Inference-Interface/README.markdown

 ## Code

 The software is written in Python using NumPy for the calculations, TkInter for the interface, and the Python Imaging Library to produce the 2D plots.
-Those libraries are available for Windows, OS X, and Linux, so the program can run on any of those platforms.
-I will post executables presently.
+Those libraries are available for Windows, OS X, and Linux.

 ## Notes
 -  This code works with Python 2.7; I'll probably make it compatible with Python 3 eventually -- once all the libraries have Python 3 versions.
 -  This program requires three libraries
   -  [Numpy](http://numpy.scipy.org/)
   -  TkInter, which is part of the default Python install
   -  [Python Imaging Library](http://www.pythonware.com/products/pil/).
 The only available downloads on that page are for Windows, but it as available on other platforms through other means.
-For example, on Mac OS X, it's [available](https://trac.macports.org/browser/trunk/dports/python/py-pil/Portfile) through MacPorts.
+For example, on Mac OS X, it's available through package managers like pip and MacPorts.

 ## Contact